-A: There is a place at the beginning of the SAR form where you indicate the financial institution contact.
+A: There is a place at the beginning of the SAR form where you indicate the financial institution’s contact.
 That is up to the bank or institution to decide whose name you want to provide there.
 That way, if law enforcement did reach out and contact that person, they would be the best person to talk to you as they were in charge of that case.

-However, other banks may use a general number for compliance, or maybe the director of compliance or whatever that they prefer to do.
+However, other banks may use a general number for compliance, or maybe the director of compliance or whatever they prefer to do.

 A: Absolutely, yes.
-IRS criminal investigation actually investigate more than just fraud and more than just tax fraud or tax evasion.
+IRS criminal investigation actually investigates more than just fraud and more than just tax fraud or tax evasion.
 They investigate structuring cases, money laundering, and all kinds of different types of activities.

 In addition, because IRS is a division of the Treasury Department, which is what FinCEN is a division of, that is kind of why I believe they take the lead when it comes to SAR filings.

 The SAR review teams include representatives from many other federal law enforcement agencies.
 So they will decide if they need to investigate or whether it is worth pursuing, then they will decide as a team who should this go to.
 Maybe it will be something they want to give to Homeland Security, or maybe to the Secret Service.